Got a budget of $300-$400 for a new gaming monitor?

 The MSI MAG401QR has a 40″ 3440×1440 flat-screen display with 93 PPI (pixels per inch), which is a similar pixel density as that of a 24″ 1080p monitor.
 So, that’s the level of detail clarity you can expect, just on a much larger screen.

-Further, the screen of the monitor is not curved, which is the preferred format on ultrawide displays of this size.
+Further, the monitor’s screen is not curved, which is the preferred format on ultrawide displays of this size.
 However, at a normal viewing distance, it’s not an issue.

 Moving on, the monitor has a wide 94% DCI-P3 gamut coverage for vibrant colors, a strong 400-nit peak brightness and a high 144Hz (overclockable to 155Hz) refresh rate.